-William R. Nuti, is NCR's Chairman of the Board, Chief Executive Officer and President.
-Mr. Nuti became Chairman of the Board on October 1, 2007.
+William R. Nuti is NCR's Chairman of the Board and Chief Executive Officer, and prior to October 2016 Mr. Nuti also served as NCR's president.
+Mr. Nuti became a director of NCR on August 7, 2005 and became Chairman of the Board on October 1, 2007.
 Before joining NCR in August 2005, Mr. Nuti served as President and Chief Executive Officer of Symbol Technologies, Inc., an information technology company.
 Prior to that, he was Chief Operating Officer of Symbol Technologies.
 Mr. Nuti joined Symbol Technologies in 2002 following a 10 plus year career at Cisco Systems, Inc. where he advanced to the dual role of Senior Vice President of the company's Worldwide Service Provider Operations and U.S. Theater Operations.
 Prior to his Cisco experience, Mr. Nuti held sales and management positions at IBM, Netrix Corporation and Network Equipment Technologies.
-Mr. Nuti is also a director of Coach, Inc., where he is a member of its Audit, Human Resources, and Governance & Nominating Committees, and United Continental Holdings, Inc. where he is a member of its Audit Committee.
+Mr. Nuti is also a director of Coach, Inc., where he is a member of its Audit, Human Resources, and Governance & Nominating Committees, and United Continental Holdings, Inc. where he is a member of its Finance Committee.
 Mr. Nuti previously served as a director of Sprint Nextel Corporation.
 He is also a member of the Georgia Institute of Technology advisory board and a trustee of Long Island University.
-Mr. Nuti became a director of NCR on August 7, 2005.